E-mail: email@example.com: firstname.lastname@example.org

 My book Trial and Witness – selected poems, was published in 2016 with Creative Talents Unleashed (CTU Publishing Group).

 My three latest books entitled Wallpaper Stars and Walkways and Fire and more, were published in 2013, 2014, and 2016 respectively.
 As well, I put out two other collections in 2013.
 As My Blindness Burns – three long poems, was published in 2014.
 My collection Our Children are Orchards – collected poems about animals, children and pregnancy was published in 2015.
 My collection Current – pastlife poems was published in 2016.
-The Fault of Sages will be released in 2017.
+The Fault of Sages was published in 2017.
+Sight at Zero – selected poems (1988 to 2017) was published in 2017.

 (Please note, only previously published poems are posted on this website).